Emergency Contact

 Following community and stakeholder feedback, the previous kindergarten has now converted back to its original use as a community hall.

-Brisbane City Council has confirmed they will retain ownership of the community hall, which will become available for hire and community use in the new future.
+Brisbane City Council will retain ownership of the community hall, which will become available for hire and community use in the near future.

 Any community organisation interested in using the hall should register their details under the Community Facility Waiting List.